-From many years living and traveling around Sardinia, I have written many articles about this mysterious island, finding and reading them all isn’t realistic.
-That is why I have assembled the most useful and interesting information about visiting Sardinia, here in this guide.
+From many years of living in and traveling around Sardinia, I have written many articles about this mysterious island, finding and reading them all isn’t realistic.
+Here in this guide I have assembled the most useful and interesting information about visiting Sardinia.

 An Introduction to Sardinia

 The Island of Sardinia expresses its own unique identity.
-It is part of Italy sharing much of the same culture, but there is an old way of life that lives on.
+It is a part of Italy, sharing much of the same culture, but there is an old way of life that lives on.

 How to get to Sardinia?

-There are frequent flights from cities across Europe.
-Sardinia has three main airports Cagliari Elmas in the south, Olbia Costa Smeralda in the north-east, Alghero Fertilia in the north-west.
+Sardinia has three main airports, Cagliari Elmas Airport in the south, Olbia Costa Smeralda Airport in the north-east, and Alghero Fertilia Airport in the north-west.

 Driving, Public Transport & Car Rentals

-Sardinia boasts majestic beaches that can be found right across it 1849 km coastline.
-I’ve explored many of the ‘famous beaches’ in Sardinia.
-I understand why Sardinia is known for having some of the best beaches in Europe.
+I’ve explored countless incredible beaches.
+I understand why Sardinia is known for having the best beaches in Europe.

 A Tavola Calda translates to ‘hot table’ it can be compared to a deli or canteen.
 They sell pre-prepared dishes that can be heated or taken home.
 Food is sold by weight, and it’s a very affordable option for lunch.

-Supermarkets usually have a deli counter, where they will make you a sandwich known as Panini, with a choice of local cheese, meats, and grilled vegetables.
-Costing a couple of euros.
-It’s my favorite option when spending the day at the beach.
+Supermarkets usually have a deli counter, where you can have sandwiches made, with a choice of local cheese, meats, and grilled vegetables.
+Costing a couple of euros each.
+It’s my favorite lunch option when spending the day at the beach.

-There are many different places to stay in Sardinia, hotels overlooking beaches to farm-stays, and everything in between.
+There are many different places to stay in Sardinia, from hotels to farm-stays, and everything in between.

-When choosing a place to stay, you should consider it as a base from where to explore your interests or idea of a pleasurable holiday.
+When choosing a place to stay, you should consider it as a base from where to explore Sardinia.

 Nuraghi, Giants & Sacred Wells

-The giant’s tombs, also from the megalithic period, named for their gigantic dimensions, can be found across the island facing the constellation of Taurus.
+The giant’s tombs, also from the megalithic period, named for their gigantic dimensions, can be found in Sardinia facing the constellation of Taurus.

-A vast network of rivers run through the land, meeting the large lakes and the sea.
+A vast network of rivers run through the land, creating many waterfalls before meeting the lakes and the sea.

-Barbagia is the mountainous region of Sardinia; the name comes from Cicero who described it as the land of barbarians.
+Barbagia is the mountainous region of Sardinia; named by Cicero who described it as the land of barbarians.
 There are so many outdoor activities in this region and many beautiful towns that have kept their culture untouched.